virmaior/zakkun-the-wyze/README.md

 # Prerequisites

-This assumes you either have [wyzeHacks](https://github.com/HclX/WyzeHacks) and have started up boa for file download *or*
+This assumes you either have github.com/gtxaspec/wz_mini_hacks on your camera (it originally worked with have [wyzeHacks](https://github.com/HclX/WyzeHacks) and boa for file download ).
+It would also work with FTP access of any sort.
-You have installed github.com/gtxaspec/wz_mini_hacks on your camera and have an authroized_key

 # Current Features

-As of 2022-05-22, I've got the following:
+As of 2024-10-19, I've got the following:
 * Script to download from Wyze V3's SD card to a computer (za-toru.sh ) for either wyze_hacks or wz_mini_hacks
 * Produce screenshots and display the screenshots in HTML pages to identify activity (za-miru.sh )
 * Identify and label video parts with activity (open in Brave, mark using clicking , dynamic cropping using percentages, then copy the "generate ranges" output to a string and send to za-horu.sh )